Vegan Scottish Border Tart is a a yummy teatime treat!

 Scottish Border Tart is a popular bake that is served in bakeries and tearooms all over the British Isles.

-The Scottish borders are the towns and villages that are adjacent to the England-Scottish border line on the map.
+The Scottish borders are the towns and villages that are adjacent to the England-Scottish border line.

 Find out more about the beautiful Scottish borders over at Scotlandinfo.eu.